VishakhaSahu05/DevTinder/homework.md

 -write a dummy auth for admin
 -write a dummy auth for all userAuth except/user/login -Error handling using app.use("/" , (err , req , res)=>{})

+-Create a free cluster at mongoDb official website (Mongo Atlas) -install mangoose library
+-Connect you application to the dataBase "connection-url"/devTinder -call the connectDB function connect the database before starting your application at port 5000

+-create a userSchema & userModel
+-create signup API to add data to database
+-push some documents using API calls from postman -error handling using try and catch